 They are also not wide enough because of which you will need to join yardage to get the width you want.
 On their own they are inexpensive but when you add lining to this fabric you would think it is better to buy a more heavyweight fabric which is thick enough.

-8 Synthetic fabrics
+9. Synthetic fabrics

 Some synthetic fabrics also come with UV blocking ability which is a big deal for areas where protection against the sun is a deal breaker.
 Learn more about different types of synthetic fabrics here.

 Medium weight Linen/heavy weight linen (not dressmaking linen) is very suitable as a drapery fabric because it is thick and durable and strong and has an unmatched elegance.

-But the best thing is that with every wash, it looks better and falls better.
-If you go for a linen blend you can combine most of the good qualities of linen and get rid of the qualities like wrinkling and moisture absorption to a degree.
+But the best thing is that with every wash, it will look better and fall better.
+If you go for a linen blend, you can combine most of the good qualities of linen and get rid of the qualities like wrinkling and moisture absorption to a degree.
+More on Linen here.

 This is a very expensive piled fabric which looks luxurious.
 It is thick and has the ability to keep out cold.
 Most of the velvet fabrics can be used for making curtains but some may not be.
 The suitable velvet will be very heavy so you have to make sure that the wall studs to which the curtain poles are attached in your home will hold the weight.

-12 Damask and Brocade
+13. Damask and Brocade

-13 Synthetic blends
+14. Synthetic blends

-I would say blended fabrics is the best fabric for making curtains, as they combine many of the good qualities of synthetic and cotton/linen/silk fabrics.
+I would say blended fabrics are the best fabric for making curtains, as they combine many of the good qualities of synthetic and cotton/linen/silk fabrics.
 Polycotton, poly rayon are all good choices, in suitable weights.

 Do not use blended fabrics/synthetic in kitchens or near fireplaces as they may catch fire easily.
 Cotton blends are very easy to maintain.
-No wrinkling like cotton or linen; no fading like silk.
+No wrinkling like 100% cotton or linen; no fading like silk.
 They also fall and stack nicely and are great for even the smallest windows.
 If they are lined the synthetic – cotton blends can look as good as any top-level curtain material.

-14 Lining material
+15. Lining material